larcomicious/GDEV30/README.md

-# ForThesis
+# GDEV 30

-This repo is for code uploads related to our thesis
+This repo is for code uploads related to my GDEV 30